schatzlab/appliedgenomics2017/assignments/virtualbox.md

 In order to install and use our environment follow these steps on your laptop:

 1. Install VirtualBox, or upgrade your version if you already have it installed.
 VirtualBox is software that allows you to create and work on virtual devices as separate instances within your machine.
 You can download it here: https://www.virtualbox.org/

-2. Download this appliance (large file, so expect it to take a while): https://www.cs.jhu.edu/~phf/files/Lubuntu_16.04_LTS_i386_Reference.ova (2.7 GB file, up to 8 GB required)
+2. Download the 64-bit Lubuntu 16.10 Yakkety Yak appliance.
+Make sure to download the 64 bit version! (large file, so expect it to take a while): http://www.osboxes.org/lubuntu/ (2.7 GB file, up to 8 GB required)

 3. Follow the directions here to import the virtual box: https://blogs.oracle.com/oswald/entry/importing_a_vdi_in_virtualbox